codecrafters-io/build-your-own-grep/stage_descriptions/multiple-matches-02-ss2.md

 ### Printing multiple matches

-If there are multiple matches present in the same line, each of them are printed on a separate line.
+If there are multiple matches present in the same line, each of them is printed on a separate line.

 ```bash
 # The '\d' pattern matches 1 and 0 separately